Advanced-iOS-BootCamp/Git-Article/readme.md

 end gitflow
 ```

-4. Create Pull Request and merge to dev
+4. Create Pull Request and merge to main